 After discussion with your supervisor complete this form and update your Gantt Chart.
-Send a copy to the Graduate Studies Secretary by Friday of 2nd week of your final Trinity Term (2 or 3 year projects) or Friday of 0th week of your final Michaelmas Term (3.5 year projects).
+Send a copy to the Graduate Studies Secretary by Friday of 2nd week of your final Trinity Term (3 year projects and CDT projects), Friday of 5th week of your final Trinity Term (MSc(Res) projects), or Friday of 0th week of your final Michaelmas Term (3.5 year projects).

-Describe the progress you have made in the last six months.
-To what extent have you achieved your goals?

-When do you expect to submit your thesis?

-For the final 5 months of your funded period (4 months for MSc):

-1. Outline any remaining experiments/modelling runs that are essential to the completion of your thesis.
+Name e: College: Title of project: Supe ervisor: Desc goals ribe the progress you have made in the last six months.
+To what extent have you achieved your s?
+Wher n do you expect to submit your thesis?
+For th he final 5 months of your funded period (4 months for MSc): 1.
+Outline any remaining experiments/modelling runs that are essential to the completion of your thesis.
 Are the resources for the above all available?
 2. Give an outline structure for your thesis in the form of a provisional detailed table of contents page.

-Are you satisfied with the progress of your work?
-If not can you identify how you may improve matters?

-Finally, complete a revised Gantt Chart covering the period from the start of your project up to thesis submission.
-Show all necessary tasks with their approximate dates.
-Indicate those tasks and milestones already completed.
+Are you satisfied with the progress of your watters? ork?
+If not can you identify how you may improve Finally, complete a revised Gantt Chart coversubmission.
+Show all necessary tasks with the milestones already completed. ering the period from the start of your project up to thesis heir approximate dates.
+Indicate those tasks and Your signature: Your supervisor's signature: Date: Date:

-Health and Safety Personal Registration and Risk Assessment Form NAME (block capitals).....
+Health and Safety Personal Registration and Risk Assessment Form

+NAME (block capitals)

+OxfordMaterials

+O ALIGINIA COLLARS DATE issued